watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ### Setting up Conversation and Discovery Services

-1. If you cloned or downloaded the project from Github and you have an empty `credentials.json` file, [Create  a project](https://console.bluemix.net/developer/watson/create-project?services=conversation%2Cdiscovery) using the Watson Console using Conversation and Discovery services.
+1. If you downloaded the project from Watson [Console](https://console.bluemix.net/developer/watson) and you already have a `credentials.json` file, then go to step 4.
+Otherwise follow next steps.

+2. [Create  a project](https://console.bluemix.net/developer/watson/create-project?services=conversation%2Cdiscovery) using the Watson Console using Conversation and Discovery services, and create a `credentials.json` file.

-2. In the Watson Console navigate to [Projects](https://console.bluemix.net/developer/watson/projects), click your newly created project, copy credentials from Project View page and paste them in your `credentials.json` file.
+3. In the Watson Console navigate to [Projects](https://console.bluemix.net/developer/watson/projects), click your newly created project, copy credentials from Project View page and paste them in your `credentials.json` file.

-3. Run following commands to train Conversation and Discovery services:
+4. Run following commands to train Conversation and Discovery services:

 ``` bash
   npm run train